Leontyne Butler King: Business, church, and politics

 King also owned a jukebox franchise, with machines in black-owned businesses; her son took over that venture when he was in college.
 She was also a "family service adviser" at a funeral home.
 She was co-founder of the Church of Divine Guidance, a Baptist congregation in Los Angeles.
 In 1953 and 1954, King was head of the women's division of the Goodwin J. Knight for Governor Campaign committee.

 Personal life

 Leontyne Butler married Celestus A. King Jr. in 1921.
 They had a son, Celestus King III, born 1923, who served in World War II and became a prominent businessman in Los Angeles.
 The Kings moved to Los Angeles in 1938.
-She died from cancer in 1976, aged 70 years, in Los Angeles.
+She died from cancer in 1976, aged 70, in Los Angeles.
 Her gravesite is in Inglewood Cemetery.
 A tribute to King was read into the Congressional record by Representative Yvonne Braithwaite Burke a week later.